-When a package ships internationally, it may be subject to import taxes, customs duties, and/or fees imposed by the destination country.
+When a package is delivered internationally, it may be subject to import taxes, customs duties, and/or fees imposed by the destination country.
 These charges are typically due once the package arrives in the destination country.

 Sellers are responsible for complying with the laws and regulations of the country of destination.
 Generally, the buyer is responsible for paying customs duties on receipt of the package.
 In some countries Etsy is responsible for collecting the VAT or similar tax on the sale of goods on the Etsy platform.